FAIR-INNOVATION/FAIR-documentation/source/SDKManual/CPPVersionIntro.rst

      - **Date**
      - **Update Description**

+   * - V3.9.8
+     - 2026-07-27
+     - | 1.
+Updated the robot status feedback structure to include the current robot LUA program running status: 0 - program not running; 1 - program running (including program paused);
+       | 2.
+Updated parameter descriptions for SetExToolCoord() and SetExToolList() interfaces for setting external tool coordinate system and tool coordinate system list.
+The external tool coordinate system numbers have been updated to 20-39.
+Updated the code examples for external tool coordinate system operations.
+       | 3.
+Added the ability to retrieve tool type, installation position, tool ID, and load number parameters to the GetToolCoordWithID() interface for getting tool coordinate system parameters.
+       | 4.
+Added the ability to retrieve reference coordinate system parameters to the GetWObjCoordWithID() interface for getting workpiece coordinate system parameters.
+       | 5.
+Added the ability to retrieve the robot end-mounted workpiece coordinate system pose parameters to the GetExToolCoordWithID() interface for getting external tool coordinate system parameters.
+       | 6.
+Added the ability to retrieve extended axis number and calibration flag parameters to the GetExAxisCoordWithID() interface for getting extended axis coordinate system parameters.
+       | 7.
+Added robot joint safety speed parameter settings to the SetVelReducePara() interface for setting robot safety speed.
+       | 8.
+Added a welding machine control mode acquisition example to the welding parameter configuration code example.
+       | 9.
+Added code examples for getting extended DI and extended DO function configurations to the extended IO welding signal configuration code example.
+       | 10.
+Added a new code example for setting robot joint safety speed;
+       | 11.
+Added a new interface WaitStationaryMotionDone() for waiting for in-place idle motion to complete;
+       | 12.
+Added a new interface SetStationaryTrackPara() for configuring conveyor belt in-place tracking parameters, along with a conveyor belt in-place tracking code example;
+       | 13.
+Added new interfaces WorkPieceTrsfStart() and WorkPieceTrsfEnd() for starting and ending workpiece coordinate system transformation, along with a workpiece coordinate system transformation code example.
+       | 14.
+Added GetWeldMachineCtrlMode() interface for getting the welding machine control mode.
+       | 15.
+Added GetExtDIConfig() and GetExtDOConfig() interfaces for getting extended DI function and extended DO function configurations.

    * - V3.9.7
      - 2026-06-25
      - | 1.
 Updated robot status feedback structure: added object detection status to gripper motion complete signal; added to gripper faults: 2-command error, 3-workpiece drop, others-gripper fault code +3;